princedede/Q-paper/q_core/QuatreDigesu.md

 ### QuatreDigesu (Q-Core)

-Modelling against a prominent ancient African financial scheme, Quaterfinance **Digesu** aims to uphold the social spirit while providing solutions to the shortcomings.
+Modelling against a prominent financial scheme among African communities, Quaterfinance **Digesu** aims to uphold the social spirit while providing solutions to the shortcomings.
 Think of a group of people in a setting who have agreed to peer-fund one another to finance either new business, a project or non-profit endeavors, usually agreeing on a certain rules of participation, pool financial resource together to finance one another in a rotational manner.

 #### Problems
 Since money and people are involved, `trust` is a major issue to deal with and questions such as: